rak-n-rok/Krake/docs/dev/kubernetes-cluster-observer.rst

 Kubernetes Cluster Observer
 ===========================

-Krake constantly observes the status of its registered clusters while running.
+Krake constantly observes the status of its registered or created clusters while running.
 For each cluster a separate Kubernetes cluster observer is created.
 This cluster specific observer calls the Kubernetes API of the real world Kubernetes Cluster periodically.
 The current status of each cluster is saved in the database of Krake.
 If a status change of the real